dydtaylor/LibsmolWE/HowTo.md

 			initialReps: Number of unique replicas to initialize the WE simulation with.
 These replicas are drawn from a distribution where each molecule is uniformly distributed throughout the entire domain.

 			tauMax: Maximum number of WE steps to use.
 Only used if FIXEDTIME is defined as 1 in weSmoldyn.h, otherwise simulations run until either the KS tests are passed (see KSTest in weSmoldyn.c) or 250000 seconds of combined computation time has been used.
 Publication value was 12000, though FIXEDTIME was 0 in all sims for publication.
+EVEN WITH FIXEDTIME = 0, THIS PARAMETER IS STILL USED: tauMax defines some "default burn in" times that the system will wait for before beginning measurements.
+For example, when measuring monomerization fractions, the "mCountsWeighted" constitutes a running average that starts after 1/2 of this time has passed.

 			nBins: Primarily useful if there are no custom bin definitions.
 When there aren't custom bin definitions, this should be equal to nPart in dynamicsParams.txt.